Blue Whale Challenge: Armenia

-According to news reports, the cause of death of 15-year-old Hrachya Nersisyan, who committed suicide, was the game "Blue Whale".
+According to news reports, the cause of death of 15-year-old Hrachya Nersisyan, who died by suicide, was the game "Blue Whale".
 According to the head of the department for the Protection of Minors' Rights and Combating Domestic Violence of the Main Criminal Investigation Department of the Armenian Police, Nelly Duryan, the Armenian segment of the Internet is flooded with messages about this "game", but there are no final conclusions on this issue yet.

+Australia

+Although no reports of suicides in Australia have been linked to the game, an investigation by an Australian journalist on Kidspot reportedly confirmed the existence of the game.

 Bangladesh

 Despite many news reports published in Bangladeshi media attempting to link suicides with the game, no case has been officially confirmed.

 In October 2017, Bangladesh Home Minister Asaduzzaman Khan stated that the Bangladesh Telecommunication Regulatory Commission has been directed to investigate the Blue Whale game after reports of suicide around the country.
 BTRC released a notice urging people to call a specific number if any web link or any information related to the Blue Whale game were to be found.
 Later that month, the Bangladeshi High Court ordered a six-month ban on special night-time internet packages provided by various mobile operators across the country.